HannimalCrackers/DHUM_73000/009_AI-Insta_Presentation.md

   &nbsp; &nbsp;

-## Visualization B: Word Cloud Comparison of AI Labels vs My Labels
+## Visualizations B & C: Word Cloud Comparison of AI Labels vs My Labels

 I was curious about the capability of an artificial intelligence to assign appropriate labels to images.
 To explore this, I uploaded my 50 most recent images to a bucket in Google Cloud, then used the Interactive API embedded on a Google webpage to run each image one by one through the Google Vision AI and copied the labels it returned into a spreadsheet.
 Separately, I selected five labels myself for each image.